keboola/connection-docs/components/extractors/database/postgresql/index.md

 - [Log-based CDC](/components/extractors/database/postgresql/#log-based-cdc)

-## Query-Based connector
+## Query-Based Connector

 This is a [standard connector](https://components.keboola.com/components/keboola.ex-db-mysql) that performs queries against the source database to sync data.
 It is the simplest approach suitable for most use cases and allows for [time-stamp based](/components/extractors/database/#incremental-fetching) CDC replication.

 They are all [configured](/components/extractors/database/sqldb/#create-new-configuration) in the same way and have an [advanced mode](/components/extractors/database/sqldb/).